enugalamanideepreddy/Sigmoid-Time-Series-Hackathon/README.md

 We have imported new covid data 'US_COVID_data_state_level.csv', population data of US 'uszips.csv' and holiday data of US 'US Holiday Dates (2004-2021).csv' from trusted sources.

-Performed data cleaning
+Data Preprocessing
-  >> Removed duplicate cities from city data
+  >> Preprocessed data by removing  duplicate cities from city data.
-  >> Removed one of the cities with same zip code
+  >> Preprocessed data to get unique zipcode for cities.

 Performed data preprocessing
   >> merged covid data with city data set and we call it m